February 1, 2013

 “Lubbock has grown as a community because of Willie and Rick,” McCool says.
 “It is extraordinary to have two heroes and their families with deep roots here.
 Both are inspirational people that children can look up to.”

 The McCools returned to Lubbock in 2008.
-Willie’s mother, now retired, assists McCool in his research which includes incorporating crisis management into hospitality education.
+Willie’s mother, Audrey, assists McCool in his research which includes incorporating crisis management into hospitality education.
 He frequently uses the cockpit video in his teaching.

 “The seven astronauts were all unique individuals.
 They were all heroes,” McCool says.
 “Willie was my little boy.”